Coalición Floresta Logo Coalición Floresta Search Buscar

 8

-In matters of pedestrian roadways, this plan must incorporate the technical variables that allow connecting pedestrian flows with the main public service infrastructure works.
-The municipalities must adopt these provisions in the corresponding regulations.
+In terms of pedestrian roadways, this plan must incorporate the technical variables that allow connecting pedestrian flows with the main public service infrastructure works.
+Municipalities must adopt these provisions in the corresponding regulations.

-In the event that it is not incorporated within the five-year plan, the municipalities must adopt these provisions in the corresponding regulations.
+In the event that it is not incorporated into the five-year plan, municipalities must adopt these provisions in the corresponding regulations.

 In any case, the municipality must have certainty of the budgetary origin to develop the strategy of the action plan it chooses to execute.